guildai/guildai/guild/tests/flag-functions.md

     >>> pf("[1:2:3:4:5]")
     (None, (1, 2, 3, 4, 5))

-If a slice-like expression does not contain at least two elements, it is not considered a function:
+If an expression does not contain at least two elements, it is not a
+function:

     >>> pf("[]")
     Traceback (most recent call last):